 CHAPTER 12

-In the last chapter we learned that this nation is not IMMUNE to certain calamities such as WAR, SEVERE SHORTAGES, AN ENERGY CRISIS, ECONOMIC COLLAPSE and even GOVERNMENT OVERTHROW (page 55).
-Such things are certainly possible, especially if our nation continues to turn its back on God and ignore the warnings found In His Word.
+In the last chapter we learned that nations are not immune to certain calamities such as war, severe shortages, energy crises, economic collapse and even government overthrow.
+Such things are certainly possible, especially if a nation continues to turn its back on God and ignore the warnings found in His Word.
+The nation Israel was told about all of the calamities that they would experience if they should forget God and disobey His Word (see Deuteronomy chapter 28 and all the curses).

-If there really is a STORM or a DROUGHT coming, how can I prepare for it?
+If there really is a great calamity coming, how can I prepare for it?
 As the song writer put it, "How can I face the coming days, the future dark, unknown?
-All steep and stormy are life’s ways, and I afraid, alone!" (compare Luke 21:26).
-As the world situation worsens, what should I do?
+All steep and stormy are life’s ways, and I afraid, alone!" (compare Luke 21:26) As the world situation worsens, what should I do?
 How can I bravely and realistically face the problems of our day?

 Unrealistic Solutions